Faculty Resource Navigation Guide

 GU360

 In order to integrate into Georgetown University’s interface, we recommend setting up your GU360 profile as soon as possible.
 You have a GU360 profile as soon as you have a faculty appointment, but you are responsible for building it out as it starts out blank.
-In order to set up your profile, you may send a professional headshot, short bio, and CV to gu360help@georgetown.edu, and they will begin building your profile for you.
-However, we suggest that you at least put a brief bio on your GU360 page.
 You may find instructions and training schedules on the GU360 website.

 Georgetown Women in Medicine (GWIM)